MontiCore/EmbeddedMontiArc/Readme.md

 # Current workflow:

 This only explains the default workflow.
 For information about eventual flags use the `--help` flag of the command.
+Currently te tool supports the repository-wise or monorepository migration from GitLab to GitHub.

 1. Create a configuration file by running